 05:18:00 Keys and Locking Systems

-- Contractors / Vendors Requiring Access - If a department or employee has a need to give access to a third party contractor or vendor, that department or employee must:
+- Contractors / Vendors Requiring Access - If a department or employee has a need to give access to a 3rd party contractor or vendor, that department or employee must:

 - Obtain the written approval of the Executive Vice President of Business and Finance on an Authorization for Building Keys Form.

-Third party contractors or vendors are not authorized to take keys off Chattanooga State Community College property for any reason unless an exception is approved by the Executive Vice President of Business and Finance.
-Third party contractors or vendors that lose any key(s) issued to them may be held responsible for the rekeying of the affected area.
-Access for third party contractors shall be temporary lasting no longer than 1 week.
+- 3rd party contractors or vendors are not authorized to take keys off Chattanooga State Community college property for any reason.
+3rd party contractors or vendors that lose any key(s) issued to them may be held responsible for the rekeying of the affected area.
+Access for 3rd party contractors shall be temporary lasting no longer than 1 week.

 - The department forgoes routine maintenance such as light bulb replacement or regular cleaning and must arrange by work order these services.

 - The area identified must not interfere with routes of egress necessary in the event of building emergencies.